noizy-sthlm/infisical-tutorial/scenario/intro.md

 By the end of this tutorial, you will have learn how to:
 - monitor a repository for potential secret leaks; and
-- securerly store and access them using Infisical.
+- securely store and access them using Infisical.

 Let's start!

 ---

-This tutorial is made for [DD2482 DevOps course](https://github.com/KTH/devops-course/pull/2827).
+_This tutorial is made for [DD2482 DevOps course](https://github.com/KTH/devops-course/pull/2827)._